radiegtya/meteoris2/README.md

 **METEORIS IS THE SOLUTION!**

-###WHAT'S NEW IN V0.9.8.1
+###WHAT'S NEW IN V0.9.8.2
-- preparatory work towards using Velocity with Cucumber
+- Velocity testing with Cucumber 0.6.0 (activate with *meteor add xolvio:cucumber*)
+- A fully worked Cucumber example that automatically creates a "Jobs" collection, a Human Resources Manager role, a Human Resources nanager user, and authorizes that user to access the "Jobs" collection.
-- begin using sweetAlert, instead of ugly generic Javascript alerts, to facilitate acceptance testing
+- further sweetAlert replacements of ugly generic Javascript alerts
-- handles mugen form submits, instead of trying to handle problematic submit button clicks
-- new skeleton directories for packages and tests
-- upgraded to Meteor 1.1.0.2 compatibility

-###WHAT'S NEW IN V0.9.8
-- minor bug fixing on mugen RBAC
-- dropdown form for relational db
+- a generic sweetAlert object that hides frequently-used attributes during normal use

 ###WHAT'S INSIDE METEORIS?